StackPointCloud/terraform/website/source/docs/providers/oneandone/index.html.markdown

 # 1&1 Provider

-The 1&1 provider gives the ability to deploy and configure resources using 1&1 Cloud Server API.
+The 1&1 provider gives the ability to deploy and configure resources using the 1&1 Cloud Server API.

 Use the navigation to the left to read about the available resources.